mikejlong60/functional-programming-book/README.md

 						1. Show how partial functions are composable
 						1. Use isDefinedAt to see if you will get a match error at runtime.
 						1. Make Scala throw a Match Error on a  partial function
-						1. Exercises:
-							1.Partial Functions -  Implement you.
+						1. Partial Functions -  Implement you.
 						1. Make it throw a Match Error
 						1. Compose it with me.
 						1. Use isDefinedAt to see if you will get a Match Error.
 						1. Use the Scala range statement to use collect.
 See the example.
 						1. Understand pattern matching on strings.
 Explore many nuances.
 						1. Understand some more uses of partial functions in the standard library for List.
 					1. Week 3 - Recursion
 		1. Week 4 - Building an understanding of polymorphic functions
 		1. Week 5 - 1st class functions